octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterLambda/course.md

 ## Lambda

 Changing the behavior of a smart contract can be done by customizing the implementation through lambda functions.
+The idea is to implement smart contract logic in a lambda funtion that can be modified after the contract deployment.

+This pattern requires to:
-The idea is to define an anonymous function in the storage which is called by an entrypoint and writes a new entrypoint that allows to change the implementation of this anonymous function.
+- define an anonymous function in the storage which is called by an entrypoint
+- write a new entrypoint that allows to change the implementation of this anonymous function.

 Let's consider the "starmap" smart contract :